kulve/tegra-debian/README.md

 ------------
 * Not properly tested, so there is a bunch unknown issues
 * Low-power core doesn't work (kernel crash)
-** CPUfreq with ondemand governer works though.
+    * CPUfreq with ondemand governer works though.
-* Audio plays at wrong rate and only at left speaker
-* Gstreamer usually assumes xvimagesink as the video sink, but nvxvimagesink must be used ** Totem obeys gconf: gconftool-2  -s /system/gstreamer/0.10/default/videosink nvxvimagesink --type=string
+* Gstreamer usually assumes xvimagesink as the video sink, but nvxvimagesink must be used
+    * Totem obeys gconf: gconftool-2  -s /system/gstreamer/0.10/default/videosink nvxvimagesink --type=string
+* Wifi firmware binaries not included, they need to be copied from the Android rootfs (/dev/mmcblk0p3 after booting to Debian)

 Setting up the rootfs
 ---------------------